OS/2: 1985–1990: Joint IBM–Microsoft development

+OS/2 1.0 (1987)

-OS/2 1.0 was announced in April 1987 and released in December.
-The original release was textmode-only, and a GUI was introduced with OS/2 1.1 about a year later.
+OS/2's release was long delayed.
+It was widely believed that all IBM programmers used assembly language, and a rumor said that the delay was because they had to learn C. OS/2 1.0 was announced in April 1987 and released in December.
+The original release only ran in text mode, and a GUI was introduced with OS/2 1.1 about a year later.
 OS/2 features an API for controlling the video display (VIO) and handling keyboard and mouse events so that programmers writing for protected mode need not call the BIOS or access hardware directly.
 Other development tools included a subset of the video and keyboard APIs as linkable libraries so that family mode programs are able to run under MS-DOS, and, in the OS/2 Extended Edition v1.0, a database engine called Database Manager or DBM (this was related to DB2, and should not be confused with the DBM family of database engines for Unix and Unix-like operating systems).
 A task-switcher named Program Selector was available through the Ctrl-Esc hotkey combination, allowing the user to select among multitasked text-mode sessions (or screen groups; each can run multiple programs).

 Communications and database-oriented extensions were delivered in 1988, as part of OS/2 1.0 Extended Edition: SNA, X.25/APPC/LU 6.2, LAN Manager, Query Manager, SQL.

+Microsoft's Bill Gates predicted at a 1987 Computerworld interview that "three years out, over 80% of new office systems will be based on OS/2".
+Ashton-Tate's Ed Esber also predicted success, while Lotus Development's Jim Manzi said "I don't know anyone who's screaming for OS/2.
+End users would really prefer that the whole thing never happened".
+Gates said that Microsoft would release Windows software first with "very cheap upgrades" to OS/2 versions, while the other two said their companies would release for OS/2 first.

+OS/2 1.1 (1988)

 The promised user interface, Presentation Manager, was introduced with OS/2 1.1 in October 1988.
 It had a similar user interface to Windows 2.1, which was released in May of that year.
 (The interface was replaced in versions 1.2 and 1.3 by a look closer in appearance to Windows 3.0.)

 The Extended Edition of 1.1, sold only through IBM sales channels, introduced distributed database support to IBM database systems and SNA communications support to IBM mainframe networks.